Thrust Flight Awarded Phoenix Police Training Contract

 Key Takeaways:

-• Beginning in March, the program will annually train approximately two students per certificate across private, commercial, instrument, and instructor ratings using FAA Part 141-approved curriculum.
+• The program will train approximately two students per certificate annually across private, commercial, instrument, and instructor ratings, utilizing FAA Part 141-approved curriculum.

 See a mistake?
 Contact us.